Laser harp: Framed style

 The framed style, which is often created to look like a harp with strings, uses an array of photodiodes or photoresistors inside the upper or lower part of the frame to detect blocking of the laser beams.
 The framed harp built by Geoffrey Rose in 1975–1976 was an octagonal shape with a 5×5 matrix of laser beams.
 The lasers can be mounted on the 'neck' or upper side of the harp, shining down, or on the body, shining up.
 Typically, the lasers used are very low-powered 5 mW red or green lasers, which are considered safe for public interaction by the FDA.
 Any number of laser beams can be arranged in this type of laser harp, from as few as one or two, up to 32 or more, depending on the capacity of the MIDI controller(s) and software being used.
 This style can be built in any size, from a lap-sized harp to a room-sized installation, or larger.
-In this design, only an analog trigger is created by the breaking of the beam (and the DC circuit made by the beam shining on the optic sensor), which is sufficient to trigger any number of events (musical or otherwise) as determined by the data analyzer or software in question.
+In this design, only an analog trigger is created by the breaking of the beam (and the DC circuit made by the beam shining on the optic sensor), which is sufficient to trigger any number of events (musical or otherwise) as determined by the data analyser or software in question.
 In the MIDI controller, this analog DC current interruption is converted to a digital signal, which is then used to trigger many possible events or actions.
 Some software comes equipped with full wave file editors and synthesizers, and can also trigger video and still imagery via projection units.